Spatiotemporal Moran dynamics in continuous media: Traveling-wave solutions and Fisher wave speeds for BD and DB processes

+Because the BD, DB, and FK dynamics generate different space--time cones, their corresponding fixation times are also update-rule dependent.
+In the BD and DB processes, \(\bar{c}\) can additionally depend on the mean mutant frequency through \cref{speed_equation}, so \(T_{\text{fix}}\) depends on the individual values of \(s\) and \(q\), not merely on their difference \(s-q\).
+Thus, even parameter sets with the same net selective advantage can produce different fixation times depending on whether selection acts through birth, death, or the update rule itself.
+Examples of strong-selection regimes, including cases with large \(s\) and small \(q\), are provided in the SI (Figure S2) .
+These examples further illustrate that the separation between \(s\) and \(q\) becomes increasingly important outside the weak-selection limit, where one-parameter approximations based only on \(s-q\) can fail.

-The space-time cone representation of the traveling wave solutions in Bd, Db and FK scenarios is presented in Fig. \ref{fig4}.
-These are the solutions for the discrete equations \cref{db_rd,bd_rd} and the discretized version of FK in a lattice of 100 islands version of FK on a lattice of 100 islands ($K=100$) and each island capacity is $N=100$.
-In panel A, the reproductive fitness is different between two types, that is, $s \neq 0, q=0$, and the curvature of the Bd cone signals a frequency dependence or an implicit time dependence of the wave speed.
+The space-time cone representation of the traveling wave solutions in BD, DB and FK scenarios is presented in \Cref{fig4}.
+These are the solutions for the discrete \cref{DB_rd,BD_rd} and the discretized version of FK on a lattice of 100 islands ($K=100$) and each island capacity is $N=100$.
+In panel A, the reproductive fitness is different between two types, that is, $s \neq 0, q=0$, and the curvature of the BD cone signals a frequency dependence or an implicit time dependence of the wave speed.
 (The slope of the space-time cone is the wave speed.)
-In this case, Db seems to have a constant speed that is larger than that of FK.
-This can be seen in analytical solutions, Eq. \ref{speed_equation}, where $c_{\rm Db}(q=0) = 2\sqrt{Ds(1+s)} > 2\sqrt{sD} = c_{\rm FK}$.
-Interestingly, in the case where the death selection coefficient drives the dynamics, $q \neq 0, s=0$, the frequency dependence of the speed is on Db, and the space-time cone is now convexly curved.
-However, in our observations for both sets of the parameters chosen, Db has the fastest selective wave compared to those of FK and Bd.
-This is indicative of a qualitative duality between the Bd and Db processes.
+In this case, DB seems to have a constant speed that is larger than that of FK.
+This can be seen in analytical solutions, \cref{speed_equation}, where $c_{\rm DB}(q=0) = 2\sqrt{Ds(1+s)} > 2\sqrt{sD} = c_{\rm FK}$.
+Interestingly, in the case where the death selection coefficient drives the dynamics, $q \neq 0, s=0$, the frequency dependence of the speed is on DB, and the space-time cone is now convexly curved.
+However, in our observations for both sets of the parameters chosen, DB has the fastest selective wave compared to those of FK and BD.
+This is indicative of a qualitative duality between the BD and DB processes.

-In Figure 5, the frequency dependence of the Bd and Db wave speeds in the above two scenarios, $(s\neq 0, q=0)$ and $(s=0, q\neq 0)$ as a function of the mean frequency, $\overline{\phi}$ is depicted.
-As can be seen, on the figure, the analytical results, Eq.\ref{speed_equation} matches well with the numerical results of Eqs. \Cref{db_rd,bd_rd} in this weak/medium selection regime.
-We also plotted the average Fisher wave speeds for different $s$ and $q$ in three models/update rules, BD, Db and FK.
-For the results (see figure S1, panels B and C, in the SI).
+In \Cref{fig5}, the frequency dependence of the BD and DB wave speeds in the above two scenarios, $(s\neq 0, q=0)$ and $(s=0, q\neq 0)$ as a function of the mean frequency, $\overline{\phi}$ is depicted.
+As can be seen, on the figure, the analytical results, \cref{speed_equation} matches well with the numerical results of \cref{DB_rd,BD_rd} in this weak/medium selection regime.
+We also plotted the average Fisher wave speeds for different $s$ and $q$ in three models/update rules, BD, DB and FK.
+For the results (see Figure S1, panels B and C, in the SI).